 Funding for this Forensic Technology Center of Excellence event has been provided by the National Institute of Justice.

 Dr. Patricia Speck – DNP Public Health Nursing and DNP Forensic Nursing Concentration Coordinator (Retired)

-Step 3: Once your account creation is complete, navigate to this link to enroll in and register for this webinar: https://learning.forensicac.org/course/view.php?id=323
+Navigate to this link to enroll in and then register for this archived webinar: https://learning.forensicac.org/course/view.php?id=323